heywillmosley/thenewhuman/wp-content/plugins/rvg-optimize-database/readme.txt

 * If you run the plugin from any of the sites, it will cleanup ALL the sites in the network!

 == Changelog ==
+= 4.6.3 [08/23/2018] =
+* CHANGE: Removed the MyISAM engine for the log table (now it uses the default-storage-engine of the database)

 = 4.6.2 [06/05/2018] =
 * BUG FIX: Fixed a javascript bug for the 'Clear Log' confirmation
 * NEW: PayPal donation button